jobyh/tutorials/php/lesson1/tutorial.md

 There are also some other useful differences between Strings using single and double quotes but we'll get to those in a later tutorial.

-TODO fat arrow return vs output

-If you have two strings and want to join them together in PHP you use a dot `.` The technical term for this is 'concatenation'.
+If you have two strings and want to join them together in PHP you use a dot `.` The programming term for joining strings together is _concatenation_.
 Type the following in PsySH and press enter:

 ```php
 echo 'one, ' . 'two, ' . 'three!'